What is Milestone Payment? – Freelance Milestone Payments Examples

 Milestone payments are a common practice in the world of freelance work.
 They allow freelancers to manage their workload better and ensure that they get paid for the work they do.
 In this article, we’ll discuss what milestone payments are, why they’re essential for freelancers, and how to manage your milestone payments best.

 For example, suppose a client hires a freelance web designer to create an eCommerce website.
 In that case, the designer might use milestones such as “design home page” or “set up payment gateway” to indicate progress toward completion.
-At each stage, the client will compensate the freelancer for their work so far.
+At each stage, the client will compensate the freelancer for their work.

 Milestone payments example from freelancer website